 Ken received the Public Policy Advocate Award in 2004, given by the National Association of Women Business Owners, the Smoke Free Louisville Award in 2006, and the Celebrate Freedom Award in 2010.

-Ken now serves as the Executive Director of Kilgore Samaritan Counseling Center, a faith-based, not-for-profit counseling center.
-The counseling center address mental health and wellness of individuals and families.
-By applying his business acumen, Ken restructured the center’s operations, increased its marketing outreach, added personnel to handle clients’ needs, and improved grant writing efforts.
-Ken has a deeper understanding and appreciation of the healthcare business because of his time at the counseling center.
+Currently, Ken is the Executive Director of Kilgore Samaritan Counseling Center, a faith-sensitive, not-for-profit mental health counseling center for individuals and families.
+By applying his business acumen, Ken restructured the center’s operations, increased its’ marketing outreach, added personnel to handle clients’ needs, and improved grant writing efforts.
+Ken leveraged this healthcare experience and sponsored and passed healthcare legislation effecting law enforcement officers, healthcare providers, and 1.2 million Medicaid clients.

-Ken is married to Ann and they have two children and two labs.
-He is active in his church and enjoys flying planes, golfing, fishing, reading and spending time with his family.
+Ken is married to Ann and they have two adult children and a labrador retriever.
+He is a member of Second Presbyterian Church and enjoys flying planes, golfing, travelling, reading and spending time with his family.